Behavior¶

 NAME RE

-is a regular expression.
-Whenever the NAME
+where RE is a regular expression.
+Whenever the NAME appears in

 used to define hierarchies of shorthands, for example: